The Storied Recipe Podcast

 My rendition of Independence Ice Cream Cake is a cross between an ice cream bomb and a baked Alaska cake.

-In case you are not a purist and don’t mind store-bought ingredients, this cake is created for you.
+If you are not a purist and don’t mind store-bought ingredients, this cake is created for you.

 Follow the ingredients and directions below for a foolproof cake that will garner endless compliments.

 - 1 pint blueberry sorbet